-In earlier days, Down (or Down’s) Syndrome children would be isolated from their communities, often by a society which really didn't know any better.
+In earlier days, children with Down (or Down’s) Syndrome would be isolated from their communities, often by a society which really didn't know any better.
 Lowered expectations would produce lowered results.
-Today, many DS individuals function at a higher level than most would ever have thought possible.
+Today, many individuals function at a higher level than most would ever have thought possible.
 For many, the special challenges are certainly are NOT insurmountable.

 Yes, there are physical challenges to DS, but hypotonic muscle tone (low muscle tone) which often leads to many other issues (physical, social, psychological) is probably the most common.
 With many DS, hypotonic muscle tone largely disappears with age and regular exercise.
 Obesity is common (64% in females) as are respiratory infections.
 Ligaments may be overly lax.
 50% may have initial heart defects at birth.
 17% may have weak tissue supporting the first two vertebrae of the neck.
 A focus on strength, endurance, CV and balance training in particular can offer significant hope for a happier life.
 With some obvious precautions, aqua training can be an ideal possibility.

 What works?
-DS clients often have a private world they feel compelled to escape to, which they're anxious to share with others - engaging their "happy place" often works.
-Several of my DS clients and DS children of friends appear to have an extraordinary appreciation and talent for music - dance, rhythmic movement, and song.
+Clients with DS often have a private world they feel compelled to escape to, which they're anxious to share with others - engaging their "happy place" often works.
+Several of my clients with DS and children with DS of friends appear to have an extraordinary appreciation and talent for music - dance, rhythmic movement, and song.

 Who says that a training session must include disciplined, tedious hours on "scientific" exercise apparatus?
 Target the target areas with a variety of exercises.
 Use a variety of equipment.
 Be creative with the Swiss Ball and Stretch Bands.
 My client enjoys showing me her dance moves to ABBA or Spice Girls for a solid cardiovascular session - as I encourage her to think "multiple-muscle workout" to burn calories or "hi-low intensity" to build endurance.
 She likes to control the choice of music - where's the problem?